 - REQUEST A FLOORPLAN FROM THE EVENT ORGANISER AND SELECT YOUR DESIRED SPACE.

 The cost of it will depend on the size, you should aim to spend around a third of your budget on the floorspace.
 The best spaces will be in the areas that receive the highest footfall – so near but not right by the entrance, at intersections, or near restaurants, bathrooms or seminar rooms.
 See our guide on this for more information.

 Are you going to have iPads for visitors to interact with or screens running demonstrations?
+Visitors like having something other than a salesperson to interact with.
 If your budget allows it, consider using some form of gaming or virtual reality to attract visitors.

 It may be better to let your exhibition stand contractor handle this unless it is very simple to construct.

 - MARKET YOUR ATTENDANCE AT THE TRADE SHOW